 PREPARATION FOR THE TEST

-- Inform yourself about the test procedure, the conditions of implementation, and processing techniques.
+- Inform yourself about the test, the conditions of implementation, and processing techniques.
 In order to do so, read the following information as well as the additional information you will find on this website.

 - Execute the demo test for the test you are taking.
 Preferably twice!

-- The second time, take a closer look at the tasks again, especially those you had difficulties with.
-This will help you recognize typical sources of error and you will know better what you should pay attention to during the test.
+- The second time, take a closer look at the exercises again, especially those you had difficulties with.
+This will help you recognise typical sources of error and you will know better what you should pay attention to during the test.

 LEVEL OF DIFFICULTY

 The difficulty of the demo test is similar to the difficulty of the real test.
-There are easy, medium and difficult tasks; the test is designed in a way that an average participant correctly solves about half of the tasks.
+There are easy, medium and difficult exercises; the test is designed in a way that an average participant correctly solves about half of the exercises.
 For the knowledge modules (e.g. in PhaST), we recommend that you refresh your relevant knowledge from middle and high school.

 - Once you have the invitation letter, inform yourself on how to get to the test center.